 ATM processing is the function the processor handles for your ATMs.
 These are the companies that handle the transactions, movement of funds and electronic transactions as well as give you access to your terminals online and handle the network and banking transactions.
-There are several ATM processors to choose from and they all offer real time access and connection to your ATM machines.
-The ATM provider can help you connect to the processor for a seamless process.

-The ATM processor will give you real time information and access to reporting of all of your terminals from your PC, tablet or mobile device
+The processor will give you real time information and access to reporting of all of your terminals from your PC, tablet or mobile device

 Installations costs vary between $200-$500 depending on the location and the complexity of the installation, running wiring for internet/phone or electrical will typically run you more.

 Interchange net income should be anywhere from $.10-.20 per withdrawal transaction depending on the total number of transactions.
-Contact us for great interchange rates for your ATM business and we work with all of the major processors including Switch Commerce and Columbus Data, 2 of the best.

 Phone– ATMs can be connected to regular dial up phone connections although digital phone signals can be tricky so I would avoid them.